K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 ### <div id='16'/> 3.2.1.1.1.3.
 Delete Organization
-1. Click ② "Delete" on ① sub-menu at the right side beside "View Details".
+1. Click ② "Delete" on the ① sub-menu on the right side beside "View Details".
 ![3-2-1-1-1-3-0]

-2. Click the "Delete" button on the confirm pop-up to complete the deletion of the organization.
+2. Click the "Delete" button on the confirmation pop-up to complete the deletion of the organization.
 ![3-2-1-1-1-3-1]

 ### <div id='17'/> 3.2.1.1.2.
 Space Management
 ![3-2-1-2-1-0]

 ### <div id='18'/> 3.2.1.1.2.1.
 Create Space
-1. ① Click "Organization Management" Link or ②"Organization Management" at the menu to proceed to organization dashboard page.
+1. ① Click the "Organization Management" Link or ②"Organization Management" at the menu to proceed to the organization dashboard page.
 ![2-3-1]

 2. Click “View Details” on the right side.
 ![3-2-1-1-2-1-0]

-3. Click "+ Create Space" then enter space name.
+3. Click "+ Create Space" then enter the space name.
 ![3-2-1-1-2-1-1]

 4. Click “Create” to complete creating space.
 ![3-2-1-1-2-1-2]

 ### <div id='27'/> 3.2.1.1.2.2.
 Modify Space Name
-1. Click  ① "Notepad" to modify space name.
+1. Click  ① "Notepad" to modify the space name.
 ![3-2-1-2-1-1-0]

-2. Enter new space name.
+2. Enter the new space name.
 Click "Change” to complete changing space name.
 ![3-2-1-2-1-1-1]

 ### <div id='28'/> 3.2.1.1.2.3.
 Delete Space
 1. Click ①“Trash bin”.
 ![3-2-1-2-1-2-0]

-2. Click the "Delete" button on the confirm pop-up to complete the deletion of the space.
+2. Click the "Delete" button on the confirmation pop-up to complete the deletion of the space.
 ![3-2-1-2-1-2-1]

 ### <div id='19'/> 3.2.1.1.3.
 Domain Management